sonntagd/SMS-API-CMTelecom/README.md

 [![Build Status](https://travis-ci.org/sonntagd/SMS-API-CMTelecom.svg?branch=master)](https://travis-ci.org/sonntagd/SMS-API-CMTelecom)

-This module provides a basic implementation of the cmtelecom.com SMS API.
+This module provides a basic implementation of the cmtelecom.com SMS API:

++ send SMS messages
++ validate phone numbers and get other details about a number (like provider, region, timezone)

-Later we will add a SMS::Send:: module to provide SMS sending via this standard interface.
-But SMS::Send only allows sending SMS, but we want to have some additional functions like number verification.
-That's why I added a separate module.
+It also contains a SMS::Send:: module to provide SMS sending via this standard interface.
+As SMS::Send only allows sending SMS, you must use SMS::API::CMTelecom if you want to use the additional features.

 ## INSTALLATION